 Existing conditions: The existing lane use is a 5-lane section on the mainline, with a right turn only from the top approach and one-way on the bottom approach.
 Three crosswalks are currently marked.
 The existing intersection operates as stop control on the side-street and free-flow on the mainline.
-This intersection has an STRE operational approval for a new, permanent traffic signal.
+This intersection has an STE operational approval for a new, permanent traffic signal.